Opinion | Biden’s surprisingly successful first two weeks

 The ringmaster has been Biden’s chief of staff, Ron Klain.
 His hyper-organization has been a reminder that a strong chief of staff is the single most important factor in a successful presidency.
 That’s especially true with a president like Biden, talky and imprecise, who needs discipline and focus.

-Leon E. Panetta, who served as Bill Clinton’s chief of staff, once asked William Daley what his “deal” was when he signed on as Obama’s chief of staff in January 2011.
+Leon E. Panetta, who served as President Bill Clinton’s chief of staff, once asked William Daley what his “deal” was when he signed on as Obama’s chief of staff in January 2011.
 In other words, what assurance he had from the president about his authority within the White House.
 “I don’t have a deal,” Daley is said to have answered, to which Panetta responded, “You’re f---ed.”
 Clearly, Klain has a deal.

 The final, telling point about Biden’s rollout is that despite enormous pressure from progressive Democrats to be as relentlessly partisan as his predecessor, Biden has refused.
 He’s a man of the center.
 He wants to make deals.
 The first big congressional group he invited to the White House was 10 Republican senators.
 Progressives may not like this centrist style, but their candidates didn’t win the nomination.